chetan-code/Simple2DGamesInUnity/README.md

 # Simple2DGamesInUnity

-Simple 2d games in unity with C#
+Simple 2d games in unity with C#.

 This repo has some simple 2d games made with unity and C#.